 Do crossword puzzles, sudoku or word problems.
 Don't get discouraged if you get stuck on a problem.
 Brain scans have shown that when you get stuck on a problem, it helps your brain grow because it has to try harder.

-Get engaged in a conversation or debate, do more in-depth searching online, or try anything that requires you to make learn in order to make an informed decision.
+Get engaged in a conversation or debate, do more in-depth searching online or try anything that requires you to learn about a topic and make an informed decision.

-Exercise.
-Not only does exercise produce endorphins, which make you feel good, but it also helps keep your synapses stable.
-Dr. John Ratey, a clinical associate professor of psychiatry, told MSNBC: "Exercise in many ways optimizes your brain to learn."
-Both cardio and weightlifting are great choices.
+Not only does exercise release endorphins — which make you feel good — but it also helps to keep your synapses stable.
+John Ratey, Ph.D., a clinical associate professor of psychiatry, told MSNBC: "Exercise in many ways optimizes your brain to learn."
+Both cardio and light weightlifting are great choices.

 Travel to unknown places.
 You're more relaxed at home, and traveling pushes you to be more aware.
 You also encounter new people and foods, and learn about interesting cultures and their history.
 Traveling also kicks in your survival skills.